A A A

 • The Headteacher is responsible for the day-to-day management of the school

-We have three committees here at Addington: Teaching, Learning and Assessment, Finance & Staffing and Behaviour, Welfare, Health & Safety and Premises.
+We have three committees here at Addington: Quality of Education, Finance & Risk and HR & Premises.

 Please click on the links below to see the Terms of Reference for each committee: